 - I will start to have periods.

-If you have a son, Social Stories™ might cover penis and testicle growth, erections, wet dreams and voice changes:
+If you have a son with ASD, Social Stories™ might cover penis and testicle growth, erections, wet dreams and voice changes:

 - My body will look different.